JensDll/vue3-form-validation/README.md

   - **Description** - `True` while at least one rule is validating.
 - `$onBlur`
   - **Type** - `function`
   - **Description** - Function which will mark this Form Field as touched.
-When a Form Field has been touched it will validate all it's rules after every input.
+When a Field has been touched it will validate all it's rules after every input.
 Before it will not do any validation.

 ### `useValidation` exposes the following methods:

 - `validateFields() -> Promise`
-  - **Description** - Validate all Form Fields.
+  - **Description** - Validate all Fields.
   - **Returns** - A `Promise` which will reject if there are validation errors, and resolve with the `formData` otherwise.
 - `resetFields() -> void`
-  - **Description** - Reset all Form Fields to their original values.
+  - **Description** - Reset all Fields to their original values.
 - `add(pathToArray: (string | number)[], value: any) -> void`
   - **Description** - Utility function for writing dynamic Forms.
   - **Parameters**